nip10/github-explorer/README.md

 - The homepage is public, but the bookmarks feature is private.
 - Tried out Supabase (a Firebase open-source alternative) for authentication and database (and some "exotic" features like realtime replication and row level security).
-- The bookmarks are stored in the database, so they are not lost when the user logs out.
+- The bookmarks are stored in the database.
-- The bookmarks list "My Bookmarks", after the first load, is updated in realtime via Supabase's realtime replication. (for fun, this could just use the Bookmarks Context, but I wanted to try out the replication feature)
+- The bookmarks list "My Bookmarks", after the first load, is updated in realtime via Supabase's realtime replication. (for fun, this could just use local stage, but I wanted to try out the replication feature)
 - The selected topics and the sorting of each topic are saved in local storage.
-- Ended up not using a GitHub token, since the API is public and the rate limit is high enough.
-However, this was implemented in the backend, so it's easy to add it later while keeping the token secure.
-- The OpenGraph images for the repositories has a low rate limit, so behare of that.
+- The api that provides the OpenGraph images for the repositories has a low rate limit, so behare of that.
 - Improve error handling and feedback to the user.
 - Improve responsiveness.
 Its usable on mobile, but not great.
 The bookmark feature depends on hover which is not available on mobile, so I ended up showing the bookmark toggle by default on mobile.
 - Make UI components more generic and reusable
 - Deployed to Vercel via GitHub integration
 - Change the GitHub API client to use GraphQL to reduce data usage and improve performance
-- Improve cache settings for the opengraph images
-- Improve lazy loading of images, add a blur up effect or a placeholder
+- Improve UX on the image loading, add a blur up effect or a placeholder
 - Add infinite loading to the carousel
+- Improve tests (organize mocks, add more tests, add e2e, etc)

+## License

+MIT License